D2-mods/Better-IWD-Pregen/README.md

 - Winter wolf will move slightly faster than in natural form.
 - Polar bear is similar speed or slightly slower (depending on angle of movement).

-Classic:
+IWD1 (classic):
 - Increases movement of all Druid shapeshifts.
 - The winter wolf moves faster than in natural form.
 - Polar bear gets a huge increase.
 It now moves similar speed to natural form (instead of ridiculously slow).
 - The boring beetle and elementals are slightly slower than natural form.

 Additional info:
-- There are no conflicts with this tweak and the similar tweak in my Polymorph fixes mod.
+- There are no conflicts with this tweak and the similar tweak in my [Polymorph fixes](https://github.com/D2-mods/Polymorph-fixes-for-IWDEE) mod.
 If differing options are chosen, the game will use whichever is installed last.
-- Classic: The 2 installer options are identical.
+- Classic IWD: The 2 installer options are identical.
 Game doesn't have a polymorph spell.

 --